Joshua Cohen, MD, MPH

 American Medical Association Foundation

 Dr. Cohen completed his undergraduate training at Harvard University, medical school at the New York University School of Medicine, and his neurology residency at Columbia University's Neurological Institute.
 He also trained at the Columbia Mailman School of Public Health where he received his Masters of Public Health.
 He completed his headache fellowship at The Headache Institute and a mini-fellowship in pediatric headache at Cincinnati Children's Hospital.
-Dr. Cohen is the recipient of multiple awards and accolades, including the American Headache Society (AHS)/Merck US Human Health Scholarship Award, the Arnold P. Gold Foundation Humanism and Excellence in Teaching Award, and the Harvard University Derek Bok Center Teaching Award.
+He is the recipient of multiple awards and accolades, including the American Headache Society (AHS)/Merck US Human Health Scholarship Award, the Arnold P. Gold Foundation Humanism and Excellence in Teaching Award, and the Harvard University Derek Bok Center Teaching Award.